How does Coronavirus/covid-19 affect you?

 Swedish government authorities

-The decision is in effect from Thursday 18th March 2020 and will stay in effect for the next 30 days.
+The decision is in effect from Thursday 18th March 2020 and will stay in effect until the 15th June.

 On Swedenabroad you can find information about the new coronavirus (covid-19), as well as travel advice from the Swedish Ministry of Foreign Affairs.
 The page is updated continuously.